 Many logos feature a recognizable image or icon as part of their design.
 Unless you are planning to work with text alone, some type of picture is essential in your logo.
 The typical logo design for many first responders will often feature the staff of Asclepius.
 Though you may not recognize this name, you would undoubtedly recognize the image.
 This illustration features a serpent wound around a rough-hewn stick or staff.

 Asclepius is an ancient Greek physician who practiced in Greece around 1200 BC.
 After his death, he was deified and became known as the god of healing or medicine.
 He is usually depicted holding his staff, which features a serpent clinging to it.

-The caduceus is another common medical symbol to consider for your rescue heroes logo.
+The caduceus is another common medical symbol to consider for first responders, such as ambulance services or medical transport companies.
 This is similar to the staff of Asclepius, but features two snakes entwined around a rod with a pair of wings at the top.
 This mythological wand belonged to Hermes, the god of travel and commerce.
 The same staff was frequently used by heralds, making these messengers more easily recognizable.

 The caduceus has few (if any) actual mythological connections with medicine and healing, and some mythology experts consider its use in the medical industry erroneous.
 However, the caduceus is widely used by organizations like the U.S. Army Medical Corps, so you could incorporate this image for your own logo with little confusion as to its meaning, particularly in the United States.